Technology H-1B Sponsorship Jobs in Maryland

 Which technology companies sponsor H-1B visas in Maryland?

-Maryland's largest H-1B technology sponsors include Booz Allen Hamilton, Leidos, SAIC, Northrop Grumman, and Lockheed Martin, all of which maintain significant operations in the D.C. suburbs.
+Maryland's largest H-1B visa technology sponsors include Booz Allen Hamilton, Leidos, SAIC, Northrop Grumman, and Lockheed Martin, all of which maintain significant operations in the D.C. suburbs.
 Smaller cybersecurity firms and software companies in the Baltimore-Washington corridor also file H-1B petitions, particularly for software engineering, data science, and systems integration roles.
 DOL LCA disclosure data is publicly searchable and shows employer-level filing history.

 Which cities in Maryland have the most technology H-1B sponsorship jobs?